On Ilyashenko's Statistical Attractors: Proof of the Lebesgue-decomposition of the space

-(3) In the third case, the set $B := M \setminus B(K_1)$ has Lebesgue measure $m(B) = \alpha'_2 \geq \alpha$.
-After Theorem \ref{corollaryMinimalRestrictedM'} there exists an $\alpha $-obs statistical attractor $K_2$ that is minimal restricted to $B$ and we go to the second step, after discussing again into three sub-cases
+(3) In the third case, the set $B := M \setminus B(K_1)$ has Lebesgue measure $m(B) = \alpha_2 \geq \alpha$.
+After Theorem \ref{corollaryMinimalRestrictedM'} there exists a statistical attractor $K_2$ that is $\alpha$-obs. minimal for $f|B$.
+Now we go to the second step by discussing again into three sub-cases:

 \textsc{2nd.
 Step. }

 Denote $r_2:= m(B(K_1) \cup B(K_2)) = m(B(K_1)) + m(B(K_2)\setminus B(K_1)) \geq 2 \alpha$.

 (1') In the first case, Theorem \ref{TheoremD} becomes trivially proved with $p= 2$.